josefs/meta-paper/paper.md

   functions are also guaranteed to be strict.

-When you have written your meta-repa code it can be translated and spliced into a module using Template Haskell.
-For example you might have this meta-repa function in one module:
+To use a meta-repa function it has to be translated into a Template Haskell syntax tree and spliced into the module where we wish to use it.
+For example, we might have this meta-repa function in a module:

 ~~~

-f :: Expr Int -> Expr Int -> Expr Int
+foo :: Expr Int -> Expr Int -> Expr Int
-f a b = sumS (enumFromTo a b)
+foo a b = sumAllS (enumFromTo a b)

 ~~~

-In another module which imports that function, the function can be spliced in like this:
+The function `translate` produces a Template Haskell syntax tree from the a meta-repa program and can be spliced into another like this:

 ~~~

-func :: Int -> Int -> Int
+f :: Int -> Int -> Int
-func = $(translate f)
+f = $(translate foo)

 ~~~

+The meta-repa function of type `Expr Int -> Expr Int -> Expr Int` compiles into a Haskell function of type `Int -> Int -> Int`, which can now be used.

 ## Contract towards the programmer